mlhartme/stool/DOCUMENTATION.md

 Depending on your context you'll be asked to authenticate.

-Create a new stage with
+Create a new stage called `mystage` running the application `hello` with

     sc create mystage hello

-To see the running application, point your browser to the url printed by the `create` command.

 You can run

     sc status mystage

-to see if your stage is running and to see the stage urls.
+to see status information about your stage.
+E.g. `available` is the number of pods running your application.
+If `available` is above `0` you can point your browser the url printed by the `create` or `status` command.

 Use